 Disabling the mirroring component

-To disable mirroring explicitly, use the following YAML configuration:
+To disable mirroring, use the following YAML configuration:

 Unmanaged mirroring example YAML configuration